Alerts

 • Export: The chart can be exported using the download icon for reporting purposes.

-• Auto-refresh: Select update behavior by clicking the Not updating dropdown and choosing a timeframe ( e.g. 5 seconds, 10 seconds, 1 minute or 5 minutes) for real-time monitoring.
+• Auto-refresh: Set the refresh behavior by clicking the clock icon for auto-refresh or the Not updating dropdownto choosing a timeframe ( e.g. 5 seconds, 10 seconds, 1 minute or 5 minutes).

 This widget is instrumental in identifying spikes in malicious behavior or assessing alert volumes over time.